-Trump Blames Forest Management Again During California Visit
+Trump Blames Forest Management For Wildfires Again During California Visit

-President Trump visiting fire-ravaged areas of California Saturday, meeting with people impacted by flames.
-At least 71 people were killed in the Camp Fire in northern California, and more than 1,000 people have been reported missing, making it the most destructive and deadly wildfire in California state history.
+President Trump visited fire-ravaged areas of California on Saturday, meeting with people affected by the wildfires.
+At least 71 people were killed in the Camp Fire in Northern California, and more than 1,000 people have been reported missing, making it the most destructive and deadly wildfire in California state history.

-Trump traveled to the mountain town of Paradise, where many homes were burnt to the ground.
-"Hopefully this is going to be the last of these because this was a really, really bad one," Trump said while visiting an RV park in the town, "Right now we want to take care of the people who have been so badly hurt."
+Trump traveled to the mountain town of Paradise, where many homes were burned to the ground.
+"Hopefully this is going to be the last of these because this was a really, really bad one," Trump said while visiting an recreational vehicle park in the town.
+"Right now, we want to take care of the people who have been so badly hurt."

 "Nobody would have ever thought this could happen," Trump continued.

-The President toured the area with several officials, including Paradise Mayor Jody Jones, California Gov. Jerry Brown, Lt.
-Gov. and Governor-elect Gavin Newsom and Federal Emergency Management Agency Administrator Brock Long.
+The president toured the area with several officials, including Paradise Mayor Jody Jones, California Gov. Jerry Brown, Lt.
+Gov. and Gov.-elect Gavin Newsom and Federal Emergency Management Agency Administrator Brock Long.

-The Trump administration granted requests for a Presidential Emergency Declaration and federal funds to help battle the fires.
+The Trump administration granted requests for a presidential emergency declaration and federal funds to help battle the fires.

-The funding was granted despite a tweet by Trump last week which blamed forest management for the fires.
-"There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor," Trump tweeted, threatening to cut off federal funding for forest management, "Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests.
+The funding was granted despite a tweet by Trump last week in which he blamed forest management for the fires.
+"There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor," Trump tweeted, threatening to cut off federal funding for forest management.
+"Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests.
 Remedy now, or no more Fed payments!"

 There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor.
 Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests.
 Remedy now, or no more Fed payments!— Donald J. Trump (@realDonaldTrump) November 10, 2018